 When we hyperventilate, we blow off CO2 too fast.
 CO2 levels in the body drop.
 The brain notices low CO2 and sends us symptom messages to let us know something is not right.

 Some symptoms are caused because C02 is a vasodilator.
 When levels drop, small blood vessels contract, reducing blood flow.
-When
+Other symptoms are caused due to the bio-chemical properties of carbon dioxide.
+When CO2 drops, changes in calcium levels and pH can lead to nerve hyperexcitability resulting in pins and needles in the fingertips, numbness around the lips, and muscle cramps.

-When blood flow is reduced to the brain this causes confusion, brain fog or dizziness.
+Within the brain these changes cause confusion, brain fog or dizziness.

 Over-breathing also often leads to air going into the stomach, leading to stomach aches and too much intestinal gas.